-If you’re less than 36 weeks pregnant, call your doctor to let them know that you think you may have lost your mucus plug.
-If your doctor is concerned that it’s too early in your pregnancy to lose your mucus plug, they may recommend that you get an immediate evaluation so they can examine your baby and possibly your cervix.
+Call your doctor to let them know that you think you may have lost your mucus plug.
+If your doctor is concerned that it’s too early in your pregnancy to lose your mucus plug, they may recommend that you get an immediate evaluation.
+They may want to examine your baby and/or your cervix.

 Losing a mucus plug can be a positive thing because it signifies that your pregnancy is progressing.
 You’ll likely lose your mucus plug during or after the 37th week of pregnancy.
-While losing your mucus plug usually isn’t cause for worry, it’s a good idea to call your doctor in case you have any questions or concerns.
-You should also call your doctor right away if you’re noticing signs of labor after losing your mucus plug.
+While losing your mucus plug usually isn’t cause for worry, it’s a good idea to call your doctor if you have any questions or concerns.
+You should also call your doctor right away if you’re noticing symptoms of labor after losing your mucus plug.